All Episodes

 Sam Farr blames me and all the other Kool-Aid drinkers.

-I snurdly asked if they blame you yet.
+Snerdley asked if they blamed you yet.

-I said no, it'll happen tomorrow.
+I said, no, it'll happen tomorrow.

-It actually, it actually did happen uh today.
+It actually did happen today.

 By the way, Kathy, thanks much for the call.

-Barney Frank asked for an opportunity to address this audience.
+You might want to listen as Barney Frank asked for an opportunity to address this audience.

 Barney Frank doesn't know anything about banking.